robert-oleynik/AI4SE-Mutation-Testing/README.md

 mutator collect --bare ./flask.git --generator "infilling"
 ```

-This will collect mutations from the source files and format these for the `infilling`
+This will collect mutants from the source files and format these for the `infilling`
 generator.
 While it is possible to specify multiple generators, it is not recommended.
 In addition, it is also possible to specify multiple bare git repositories.
 It is also possible to use normal git repositories using the `--repository` flag